Dementia and the Value of Routine

 Rationale for Routine

 The human brain stores daily routines as long-term memories.
-New information and new processes are part of short-term memory, which is the type of memory most often affected by the early stages of dementia.
-As a result, those with dementia may remember ingrained daily habits and processes longer, even when the concept of time is altered by the disease.
+New information and new processes are part of short-term memory, which is the type of memory most often affected by the early stages of dementia and Alzheimer’s disease.
+As the stages of the disease progress to the middle stages and onward, some people may remember ingrained daily activities and processes longer, even when the concept of time is altered by the disease.
 Routine helps order the day, offering a sense of stability.

-Because a person with dementia can struggle to learn new ways of doing things, routine helps make daily life less difficult to manage.
-It helps ease the anxiety and frustration that come with the loss of cognitive and physical skills.
-Daily routines also can help ease the stress of caring for someone with dementia, offering the caretaker more opportunities to interact in positive and restorative ways.
+Because a person with any form of dementia can struggle to learn new ways of doing things, routine helps make daily living less difficult to manage.
+It helps ease the anxiety and frustration that come with memory loss or the loss of cognitive and physical skills.
+If you are performing home care for a loved one with dementia, daily routines can help ease the stress and offer you, the dementia caregiver, more opportunities to interact in more open and positive ways.

 Steps for Success

-Consistency counts.
 Try to have mealtimes at the same time each day.
-Stick to a routine for basic household chores—and encourage your loved one to participate, even if you may have to refold the towels.
+Stick to a routine for basic household chores—and encourage your loved one to participate, even if it means re-folding laundry.
 Offer medications at the same time and in the same way each day.
-If you’re loved one is living in a memory-care community, plan to visit on a regular schedule when possible.
+Get up at the same time every day and take care of personal care tasks, such as toileting, dressing, and more.
+If you’re loved one is living in a memory care community, plan to visit on a regular schedule when possible.

-Add movement.
-Build some physical activity into the day regularly such as a walk after breakfast, perhaps, or chair yoga every afternoon.
+Regularly build some physical activity into the daily care plan, such as a walk after breakfast or chair yoga every afternoon.

-Track time in new ways.
-Though a true sense of time may diminish, you can signal “morning” or “evening” to your loved one by pulling back the curtains in the morning, turning hall lights on in the evening, setting the table, running the water for a before-bed bath.
+Though a true sense of time may diminish, you can signal “morning” or “evening” to the older adult by pulling back the curtains in the morning, turning hall lights on in the evening, setting the table, and running the water for a before-bed bath.
 These non-verbal cues can help indicate the time of day when verbal abilities diminish.

-Add some hobbies.
-If gardening has always been a source of joy, include it to the routine.
-If reading was an important part of life, set aside time to read a favorite book aloud.
+Plan activities that bring joy into their lives.
+If gardening or crossword puzzles have always been a source of entertainment, include them in the routine.
+If reading is an important part of life, set aside time to read a favorite book aloud.

-Consider music.
-Incorporate singing and dancing, too, if possible.
-Research shows that singing activates the left side of the brain, listening to music activates the right side.
+If possible, incorporate singing and dancing.
+Research shows that singing activates the left side of the brain, and listening to music activates the right side.
 The tune of a favorite song can trigger strong memories.

-Opt for patience.
-As important as routine is, you’ll always have days that require a break in the familiar: a doctor’s appointment, a visit from a neighbor.
+As important as routine is, you’ll always have days that require a break in the familiar: a doctor’s appointment or a visit from a neighbor.
 Flexibility—and a sense of humor—will go a long way for you and your loved one.
-If you take a walk together after breakfast every day, but one day meet resistance, let it go.
+If you take a walk together after breakfast every day but one day meet resistance, let it go.
 Lean into your patience; everyone will benefit.

 Learn More About Parc Provence